-After I graduated in 1977, I wanted to make books and see something of the world, so I moved to New York City, which was recovering from Son of Sam and a massive blackout.
+After I graduated in 1977, I wanted to make books and see something of the world, so I moved to New York City.
 Rocky, Looking for Mr. Goodbar, and Saturday Night Fever were the hit movies.

-I became an editor at Franklin Watts, a leading publisher of school and library books (now an imprint of Scholastic.)
-Steve Jobs and Steve Wozniak were introducing Apple computers to the world, but I still pecked away on an electric typewriter at the office.
+I became an editor at a publisher of school and library books.
+Apple computers began to transform the workplace, but I still pecked away on an electric typewriter.

-By the 1980′s, book publishing was still print-bound, and video was becoming the next big thing.
-I went back to school for a master’s degree in telecommunications and became a media producer for Eastman Kodak in Rochester, New York.
+By the 1980s, book publishing was still print-bound, and video was becoming the next big thing.
+I went back to school for a master’s degree in broadcast communications and became a media producer for Eastman Kodak in Rochester, New York.